 Starter herd packages are available as well as trade outs for established herds in need of new genetic lines.
-Contact Alan for more information and availability.
+Contact Alan at 541-977-5188 for more information and availability.

 Trade - We trade yaks for buffalo.

 We currently have yak calves, yearling heifers and bulls, 2 year old heifers and breeding bulls for sale.
 Prices vary according to type and lineage.
-Calves that will be used for meat start at $750, with a limited supply available.
-Heifers start at $2000, bred cows at $2500.
-Breeding bulls start at $4000.
 The type will also determine the price.
 There are 5 different major yak types in the US.
-There are 4 seperate breeding herds at the ranch.
+There are 4 separate breeding herds at the ranch.
 This makes it ideal for the buyer looking for unrelated animals to start a herd.

 Trim and Imperial Grey noses are the most common and are raised for meat production.
 The trims typically have a white triangle on their foreheads, white on the tips of their tails or on their feet.